Leone Strozzi: Biography

 He was the son of Filippo Strozzi the Younger and Clarice de' Medici, and brother to Piero, Roberto and Lorenzo Strozzi.

 After his father's defeat in the Battle of Montemurlo, Strozzi fled with his brothers to France, at the court of Catherine de' Medici.
 Later he fought against Cosimo I de' Medici at Siena, but was again defeated.

 In 1530, Strozzi became a knight of the Order of Malta, for which he was Prior in Capua.
 In 1536, he was named commander of the galleys of the Order, a position he held again in 1552.
 In August 1547 he captured St Andrews Castle in Scotland from the Protestant Lairds of Fife who had killed David Beaton.
 The lairds knew an expert was in the field when they observed cannon being winched into position with ropes rather than exposing the besiegers to their fire.

+In 1537, he commanded a wing in the Battle of Antipaxos.

 Strozzi died in the siege of Scarlino, in Tuscany, during the unsuccessful defence of Republic of Siena against Florence and the Holy Roman Empire, shot by an arquebus ball.

+In popular culture

+Leone Strozzi plays an important role in Pawn in Frankincense, the fourth book in Dorothy Dunnett's Lymond Chronicles.